Latest Mass Layoffs: Detailed List & Reporting of Notable Company Cutbacks

 7-Eleven layoffs this year

-7-Eleven laid off at least 880 corporate employees in July of 2022 at offices in Ohio and Texas.
+7-Eleven laid off at least 880 corporate employees in July at offices in Ohio and Texas.
 A company spokesman said these layoffs were the result of an ongoing “integration process” after it bought rival Speedway in 2020.

 Shopify layoffs this year